-This Mexican Meatloaf, though?
-It’s made into little football shapes; into small individual meatloaves.
-So they’re not only fun and so tasty with their little bit of Mexican flair, they’re super fast to bake.
-And even better, because they’re individual and baked on a sheet tray, each little meatloaf has a good amount of crusty, browned exterior and that’s always the best, most flavorful part.
-And I don’t want to forget to mention the easy Salsa Glaze that goes on top!
+This meatloaf is not only easy & fun and so tasty with a little bit of Southwestern/Mexican flair; each little meatloaf has a good amount of crusty, browned exterior and that’s always the best, most flavorful part.
+And I don’t want to forget to mention the fun Honey Chipotle Glaze that goes on top!
+Use a little or use a lot, according to your taste.

-That’s part of what takes this Mexican Meatloaf South of the Border; there’s a def Mexican flair in the meatloaf, too.
-Ground beef, of course, but that’s mixed with some punchy chorizo and there’s a poblano pepper, too, which is mild but flavorful.
+That’s glaze is part of what takes this Mexican Meatloaf South of the Border and over the top!
+There’s flair in the meatloaf, ground beef, of course, but that’s mixed with some punchy chorizo and there’s a poblano pepper, too, which is mild but flavorful.
 A little sour cream (you could use yogurt) keeps the meatloaf moist but also mellows the spiciness out.
-So the meatloaf is perfect for a family.
-My Dad, of course, had to have his Sriracha.
-(Yeah, I introduced it to him and he loves it!
-Go Dad!)
-I second-guessed him and had it at the table before we even started to eat. 🙂
+The meatloaf, anyone will love – lots of flavor, not too much heat.

 These are baked on a sheet tray.
-Line your sheet tray for easy cleanup.
+Line your sheet tray with foil for easy cleanup and turn up the edges of the foil to catch any drippings.
 I like this method of baking straight on a sheet tray whether I’m making a large meatloaf or individual ones.
 Most of the excess fat drains out and the amount of crusty browned outside edge is maximized.
-Turn up the edges on the foil to catch any drippings.
 If you’re making one large meatloaf you can always put it into a loaf pan if you want.

 You can mix these up little meatloaves up the day before and refrigerate so they’re ready to go the next day.
 Because they’re small there’s no concern about them taking longer to cook from cold.
 This is one of my favorite recipes to double and freeze half for a quick meal down the road.

-Generally, the best bet for great pricing for any Mexican or Latin American items is to shop at a market; although many are available in stores these days the prices are generally higher.
+Generally, the best bet for great pricing for any Mexican or Latin American items is to shop at a market; although many are available in the supermarkets these days the prices are generally higher.
 The pantry items like Chipotle peppers in a can or canned green chili or salsas are usually at a low around Cinco de Mayo.
 Stock up your pantry if you see a great price then.
-There will be great prices on salsa throughout the summer and many times Mexican foods are on sale around the Superbowl, too.
-Ketchup, too, will be on sale during the Superbowl, but just like any condiment, the summer sales are the best time to pick up and stock up for the year.

 - Yield: 6 servings 1x